NONTAWAT149/udacity_dsa2/README.md

 - (2) To set value is O(1)

 Space complexity:
-depend on "capacity", which is defined by user.
+O(n) which n is number of value and it is limited by "capacity", which is defined by user.
+Value is integer.
+1 integer = 4 bytes.
+Therefore, the estimation of space complexity is 4*n bytes.

 -------------